Why Start Orthodontics Young?

 Rapid Palatal Expansion (RPE)

-Rapid Palatal Expansion is normally performed in children and teens with moderate to severe cases of crowding.
+Rapid Palatal Expansion is normally performed in children with moderate to severe cases of crowding.
 RPE widens the upper jaw by achieving sutural expansion.
-The benefit to this type of expansion is that it quickly develops the bone of the upper jaw to relieve crowding.
+The benefit to this type of expansion is that it quickly develops the bone of the upper jaw to relieve crowding and encourage positive facial growth.
 Palatal expansion helps to prevent impacted teeth and other issues related to a narrow upper jaw, including sleep apnea, snoring, and mouth breathing.
-Expansion greatly improves airway and also allows for proper development of the lower jaw.
+Expansion greatly improves airway, allows room for the tongue and also allows for proper development of the lower jaw.

 alignment with invisalign first

-Invisalign First utilizes sets of clear, removable plastic aligners to gently move teeth into alignment when children still have primary teeth and help create space for the underlying adult teeth.
+Invisalign First is primarily used in our office to help align the lower arch, which can often be significantly crowded due to a narrow maxilla (upper jaw) constricting the space for the lower teeth to erupt into.
+Invisalign utilizes sets of clear, removable plastic aligners to gently move teeth into alignment when children still have primary teeth and help create space for the underlying adult teeth.
 Because aligners are removable, unlike traditional metal or ceramic braces, there are no dietary restrictions and allow for easier brushing and flossing.
 With better hygiene and no poking wires or broken brackets, you’ll experience fewer emergency appointments, discomfort, and longer appointment intervals.

 Early Interceptive Orthodontics